idmega2000/Lan-Billing/README.md

 | Get billing fees | POST           | /compute-transaction-fee        |

 # Notes

 - The app uses absolute imports.
 - The app also uses global exception error handling.
-- All logic exceptions are thrown in service files(good practive for easy maintanance).

 # Setup Project
 To setup project